Waterland (novel): Plot summary

 As Mary matures, her interest in men grows, and she and Tom slip into an illicit relationship.
 Dick resents them.
 When she learns she is pregnant, Dick overhears and asks Mary if he is the father.
 He thinks if she is, she will have to devote something to him.
 Mary tells him another boy, Freddie Parr, is the father.
 Distraught at this information, Dick fights with a drunken Freddie, who is unable to swim, and pushes him into the river.
 Tom's father finds and pulls Freddie's body from the sluice, not realising that his drowning is not accidental.
 But that is the conclusion of the coroner's inquest.
 When Mary fails to provoke a miscarriage, she and Tom – who is the father of the child – go to an old crone for an abortion.
 Mary contracts septicaemia and later learns that she has been made sterile.

 Her father forces her into seclusion, and for three years she remains isolated.
 The two fathers finally agree to allow their children to come together again.
 Unknown to them, Tom, away fighting in World War II, has already written to Mary.
 When he comes home, the two marry.
 Tom begins his teaching career while Mary takes a job in an old people's home.

 The novel returns to the present day, with Tom's growing horror over the child taken by Mary, who believes it is a gift from God.
 He must take action and return it to the real mother, despite his wife's pleas.
 Mary, obviously unstable and suffering from grief for years after her abortion, is arrested after the baby is returned.
 Tom is later told that she has been committed to a mental institute.

 The plot closes on a final flashback, which shows Dick's breakdown following the revelation that he was born from the incestuous relationship his grandfather forced on his daughter, his and Tom's mother.
 His adoptive father has never really accepted him or valued him as he does Tom.
-Dick becomes drunk on liquor he found in an old chest from his real father – which also coincidentally held the letters revealing his true parentage – and rides away on his motorbike.
-Frantic, his family gain use of friends' boat, and find Dick several miles away, about to jump into the water.
+Dick becomes drunk on strong beer he found in an old chest from his real father – which also held the letters revealing his true parentage – and rides away on his motorbike.
+Frantic, his family gain use of friends' boat, and find Dick about to jump into the water.
 Despite their pleas and assurances he will be valued as equal to Tom, Dick throws himself in the water and drowns.
 His death haunts Tom for the rest of his life.